 My top pick is hands down these awesome arm floaties for the littles.
 Another Speedo product for the win!
 They cost a little more than traditional arm floaties, but they last (and work) so much better than the cheaper options.
 We have tried some other floaties in the past and these simply hold air better.
 My 5-year-old still doesn’t swim unassisted, but she’s able to be completely independent in the pool with these babies.
 Love, love, love them!

 While you can typically find small savings on things like these throughout pool season, I’ve actually found that there is usually a good selection left over at the end of the season clearance sales.

 If you’re in immediate need, hitting up the early savings and sales will definitely help.
 However, if you can wait – do it!

-I got my daughter’s arm floaties on clearance a few years back for just a couple bucks and it was the best investment ever!
-I’ve also been known to find high quality donut inflatables on clearance for under $1!
+I got my daughter’s arm floaties on clearance a few years back for just a couple of bucks and it was the best investment ever!
+I’ve also been known to find high-quality donut inflatables on clearance for under $1!

 Yes!
 With toys, your kids will want to spend hours and hours in the pool each and every day they can!
 My kids go absolutely wild when I come home with new pool toys, it’s seriously like Christmas morning to these guys.

 Our Toy Must Haves…